Change Your Image

 In fact he's so pragmatic that I could imagine his response to being sent to North Korea to sort out Kim Jong-un would be 'Oh well - yet another s****y job with no overtime'.

 Mr Fury - I would give this guy a ring if you want to defeat Ultron.
-Reward?
+And his Reward for saving Mankind?
 A new caravan should do it.

 Where was the drama?